 Clinical trials are the first step in advancing cancer care.
 It is important for patients to ask questions about their clinical trial options.
 I encourage patients to ask: What is the trial?
 Am I a good candidate?
 What should I expect?
 When can I expect a result?
 What are my other options?

-For more information on lung cancer, visit the Sarah Cannon website.
+For more information on lung cancer, visit the Lung Cancer Education Section on the Sarah Cannon website.